LiKenun/instacart-market-basket-analysis/README.md

 ## What You Need to Get This Up and Running

 There are three major groups of steps to be aware of:
- 1. Getting the software enviroment set up.
+ 1. Getting the software environment set up.
  2. Training a model from the data.
  3. Running the app.